hapi-swagger/hapi-swagger/usageguide.md

 -   `payloadType: 'form'` in the plugins section creates a form for upload
 -   `.meta({ swaggerType: 'file' })` add to the payload property you wish to be file upload
--   `payload` configuration how HAPI will process file
+-   `payload` configuration how Hapi will process file

 ```javascript
 {